Great Lakes Region

 Due to FAA regulations, you must be 16 in order to take the 107 certification test.
 Priority will be given to those who have attained this age.
 However, if room permits, those about to attain the age of 16 will be allowed to participate.
 If you fall in the former category, please feel free to register in the event that you may be selected to participate.

-Please forward any questions to the Academy Director, Captain Gerald (Gerry) Boire, at gerald.boire@miwg.cap.gov.
+Please forward any questions concerning the Recreation Pilot track Captain Gerald (Gerry) Boire, at gerald.boire@miwg.cap.gov and questions concerning the FAA Part 107 track to Lt Col John Bryan at spaatz1262@yahoo.com